carlahy/garden/concepts/methods/quantitative data analysis.md

 	- age, blood pressure, gender, air pollution, poverty (feelings of poverty, being under the poverty line, income relative to those around), gentrification (measurement over time), GDP, green space, exposure to green space
 - Types of measurements
 	- Discrete variables: values separate from each other
-	- Continuous variables: values relate to each other
 		- *Nominal*
 			- categorical variables, 2+ categories and no natural order
 			- eg. languages: categories but no ordering possible
 		- *Binary dichotomous*
 			- categorical variables with exactly 2 possibilities
 			- eg. yes/no
 		- *Ordinal*
 			- categorical variables with rank order in value
 			- distance between each category is not standardised or measurable
 			- eg. health ratings (poor vs. great)
-	- *Scale*
-		- continuous measure and not categorical
+	- Continuous variables: values relate to each other, scale
-		- interval: continuous variable where the difference between two values is meaningful, no genuine '0' point
+		- *Interval*: continuous variable where the difference between two values is meaningful, no genuine '0' point
 			- eg. temperature, can be negative
-		- ratio: has a true '0', indicating there is none
+		- *Ratio*: has a true '0', indicating there is none
 			- eg. age (can't have 0/no/negative age)
+	- ==Frequency==: mode, most frequent score - nominal data
+	- ==Median== 50% above and 50% below - interval and ratio
+	- ==Dispersion measures==: range, how distanced are the two most extreme cases (lowest and highest)
+	- ==Variance==: how far a measure is from the mean; high variance means most people are far away from the mean, low variance means more clustered
+	- ==Standard deviation==: average amount of dispersion in a sample (sqr of Variance)

 Measuring *active* green spaces:
 - From all public owned park properties: waterfront walkways, public recreation fields, parks, accessible preservers where people can hike, community gardens